 - If you are flexible or are feeling lucky, a great option is to book a guaranteed space.
 It means you can pick the category but not the actual cabins and it can save you tons.
 We’ve always still received great rooms, even rooms that are connecting, although they can’t guarantee that.
 We saved about $2,500 doing that on our upcoming trip!

 - Save on transfers!
 Disney charges something like $70 pp round trip from the airport to Port Canaveral.
 Local companies charge about $250 for up to 7 people.
 So, if you have a large family make sure to check into getting your own transport.
 Or what we have been doing the last few times is using Uber.
+We actually rented a car on our last Disney Fantasy Cruise and paid $6.00 a day to park near the port.
+It was still cheaper than the transfer.

 No matter which Disney Vacation you choose, you are sure to have a magical experience you won’t soon forget.
 I think the main difference is going to be in pace.
 If you are a thrill-seeking family who loves being super active I think a Disneyworld vacation is the way to go.
 If you are truly looking for a getaway where you can sit back & relax?
 If so, a Disney Cruise would be a perfect fit!